spookyvision/trenchcoat/README.md

 try increasing `HEAP_SIZE` in `src/bin/app.rs`.

 ### Espressif C3

-The current iteration supports APA102/SK9822 LEDs, support for WS2812 will be added soon (the driver already resides inside the `esp32-c3-app/bsc` subdirectory).
+Package directory: `esp32-c3-app`

+You need a working Espressif native toolchain installation - more details [here](https://esp-rs.github.io/book/).

-in `esp32-c3-app` there's a `config.toml.example` - copy that to `config.toml` and edit your wifi & LED settings.
+copy `config.toml.example` to `config.toml` and edit your wifi & LED settings.
+The current firmware supports WS2812 and APA102/SK9822 LED protocols via features `ws2812` (data pin only) and `apa102` (clock and data pins) respectively.

-Build, flash and run using `cargo espflash --monitor /dev/<ESP UART HERE>`.
+Build, flash and run using `cargo espflash --release --monitor /dev/<ESP UART HERE> --features WS_OR_APA`.
 The station (device) IP will be printed on successfully joining the wifi network.
 Put this IP in the web app `config.toml` list of `endpoints=` and start the web app (or use `console-compiler` & `curl` to POST new bytecode to `http://<station ip>/`).

 ### Espressif S2